ayrna/orca/doc/orca-tutorial-3.md

 ## Proportional odds model (POM)

 The POM arose from a statistical background, and it is based on an extension of binary logistic regression.
-Instead of using one single threshold to discriminate negative and positive class, the model include as many thresholds as the number of classes minus one.
+Instead of using one single threshold to discriminate negative and positive class, the model includes as many thresholds as the number of classes minus one.
 The model uses one logistic function for each class, where the thresholds are arranged in ascending order and the linear part (projection vector) is common for all of them.

 A strong probabilistic basis is inherent to this approach: each logistic function is modelling the cumulative probability that a pattern has of belonging to the corresponding class or any of the previous classes.
 Cumulative probabilities can be easily transformed to standard probabilities by simply subtracting them.